What is strabismus (crossed eyes)?

 Other conditions associated with strabismus include:

-- Hydrocephalus (a congenital disease that results in a buildup of fluid inside the skull, damaging the brain).
+- Hydrocephalus (a congenital disease that results in a buildup of fluid in the brain)

 When do the symptoms of strabismus appear?